apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

   changed from `master` to `*` which means all branches will be cloned by default.
 The properties may contain a list of branches, but the list must include the branch specified in the `cas.service-registry.git.active-branch` or `cas.authn.saml-idp.metadata.git.active-branch` property.
+- When resolving the final principal to build the authentication object and history, attributes from all collected authentication objects are now merged back together using the merge strategy defined in CAS configuration instead of the hardcoded `MultivaluedAttributeMerger`.
 - References to [Bintray repositories](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)
   have been removed and updated with more maintainable replacements.
 - SAML2 IdP metadata generators now allow for dynamic customizations at runtime when generating metadata.
 - When using [delegated authentication](../integration/Delegate-Authentication-SAML.html) to SAML2 identity providers, the service provider metadata can now be signed using the `XMLSec` tool.
+- [SAML2 Attribute definitions](../integration/Attribute-Definitions.html) now present the ability to support `urn` values for each attribute.
 - [SAML2 IdP metadata](../installation/Configuring-SAML2-DynamicMetadata.html) can now be signed.
 - Minor improvements to indexing operations for [MongoDb ticket registry](../ticketing/MongoDb-Ticket-Registry.html).